 Should your pet require care and treatment that exceeds the initial estimate, a revised updated estimate will be provided to you.
 Payment in full is due at the time of discharge.

 We accept cash, cashier’s checks, telechecks, Visa, MasterCard, Discover, and American Express.

 If you require a payment plan, we offer CareCredit, a health care credit plan.
 You can apply in person or online at www.carecredit.com.
 If you are interested, please see a customer service representative for more details and an application.
 We do not offer all financing options, please inquire.

 What updates will I receive regarding my hospitalized pet?

 Once daily, you will receive an update from the emergency doctor on your pet’s case.
 The timing of that update will be determined by the shift that the emergency doctor is working.
 However, you will receive a call any time there is a change in your pet’s condition that requires further communication.

 Additionally, you may call to talk to a nurse about your pet at any time, although only a veterinarian can discuss your pet’s treatment plan with you.

 Can I leave something from home with my pet?

-Many owners like to leave a blanket or favorite toy with a pet during his or her stay at VESC.
+Many owners like to leave a blanket or favorite toy with a pet during his or her stay at TPHCS.
 However, please be advised should the blanket or toy need to go through our laundry facilities at any time, we cannot guarantee the item will be returned to your pet.
 If you would like to leave something, consider cutting a corner off a favorite blanket or leaving a familiar toy.

 Can I visit my hospitalized pet?